-96. Dependants' grants are paid in three instalments, each instalment being paid in the three quarters of the academic year that do not include the longest vacation.
+Dependants' grants are paid in three instalments, each instalment being paid in the three quarters of the academic year that do not include the longest vacation.
 Where the first instalment of grant is paid in the first quarter of an academic year, the grant is payable in three instalments of 33% for the first quarter, 33% for the second quarter and 34% for the third quarter.
-Where the first instalment of grant is paid in the second quarter, it is paid in two instalments of 66% and 34% and where the first instalment is paid in the third quarter, the whole amount of grant for the academic year is paid in one instalment.
+Where the first instalment of grant is paid in the second quarter and 34% and where the first instalment is paid in the third quarter, the whole amount of grant for the academic year is paid in one instalment.